5th January 2019

 Social Media.
 Please interact with Upton Court parkrun on social media.
 If you use Facebook and Twitter, please ‘Like’ us on Facebook (Upton Court parkrun) and ‘Follow’ us on Twitter (@uptoncrtparkrun).

-Parking.
+Car Park.
 It’s good that many of you walk, run and cycle to the event.
 There is very limited car parking space at Slough Rugby Club and sometimes some double parking.
 Please can you instead park at the main Upton Court Park car park on Upton Court Road – Satnav SL3 7LU.
 There are loads of spaces there and it is only a short walk/jog from the start line.

 Barcodes.
 Only printed barcodes, either on paper or on the plastic tokens/silicone wristbands will be accepted for scanning.
 Digital barcodes (eg on a smartphone) will not be recorded.